sandboxie-plus/sandboxie-docs/Content/BreakoutProcess.md

    BreakoutProcess=ProgramName.exe
 ```

 Specifying _ProgramName_ indicates the application that should be launched unsandboxed.
+Alternatively, the program's path can be specified.
 This statement can be repeated for all the applications that the user wishes to launch unsandboxed.

 Priority System:
 If you set a program to breakout from a sandbox and force it to be sandboxed in another, this acts as a useful priority system.